 - Purple Kush grows bigger and yields higher than many other popular indica varieties, making it a great strain for guerrilla grow operations.

 Once it was found that the dank-budded indica strain Purple Kush was forming up fat buds out in the fields and finishing to indoor-quality standards, it was like finding the golden ticket.

 Growing Purple Kush

 - Outdoors, Purple Kush seeds can grow into massive trees yielding multi-pound plants when vegged to 4 feet or higher bushes.

-- Indoors growers can control growth of Purple Kush by flowering this strain at a moderate (1 to 2 feet) height along with cropping and topping techniques.
+- Indoors growers can control the growth of Purple Kush by flowering this strain at a moderate (1 to 2 feet) height along with cropping and topping techniques.

 How does Purple Kush do against mold & pests?

 Purple Kush holds up well against pests and diseases.
-Its thick dark green leaves are not the succulent type that attracts insects—just take a bite of a leaf and you’ll know what I’m talking about—it’s bitter.
+Its thick dark green leaves are not the succulent type that attracts insects—take a bite of a leaf, and you’ll know what I’m talking about—it’s bitter.